See all > Sexual health

-How to get birth control pills in Canada?
+How do you get birth control pills in Canada?

-Many people wonder if you can buy birth control pills over the counter Canada.
 The answer is no, the combination and progestin-only pill can only be obtained with a doctor’s prescription.
 That’s because different pill brands contain unique hormone levels, which aren’t right for every woman.
-You need a doctor to help choose which pill makes most sense for your medical history and physiology.
-Your doctor will also follow up to make sure you’re not experiencing dangerous side-effects.
+You need a healthcare provider to help choose which pill makes the most sense for your medical history and physiology.
+Your provider will also follow up to make sure you’re not experiencing dangerous side effects.

 Birth control brands in Canada

 There’s no “best” birth control brand in Canada.
-Your doctor will recommend which pills make sense for your body and medical history.
-The following pills are available in Canada.
+Your provider will recommend which pills make sense for your body and medical history.
+The following is a list of birth control pills available in Canada: